 - oil for frying (vegetable or another flavorless oil)

-- Get the oil in pan medium-high heat for frying before assembling ingredients.
+- Get the oil in a pan on medium-high heat for frying before assembling the ingredients.

-- In a bowl whisk together flour, baking soda, curry powder and beer.
+- In a bowl whisk together flour, baking powder, curry powder, and beer.

 - Now whisk egg whites till there are stiff peaks and fold into batter.

 - In a shallow dish, add 1/4 cup of flour and 1 teaspoon of curry powder.
 This is your dredging flour.

 - Season fish with salt, then coat with the dredging flour.
 Knock off excess flour and put it into the batter mixture.
 Make sure the fish is fully battered and add to the oil.